devmrana/Ostad_practices/1.Exam/README.md

 9. Application Design picture attached
 10. Delete contact (Bonus)

-#I have done all the assignment.
+#I have complete all the tasks.